 Family care emergency absences

-There are two types of family care emergencies for which eligible staff are able to take time off:
+There are two types of family care emergencies for which eligible staff may take time off:

 - A child care emergency occurs when you are unable to report for or continue scheduled work because of emergency child care requirements such as unexpected absence of regular care provider, unexpected closure of the child’s school, or unexpected need to pick up child at school earlier than normal.